No. 232 Squadron RAF: In North Africa and Italy

-The squadron reformed at RAF Atcham on 10 April 1942 as a Spitfire unit becoming operational in May.
+The squadron reformed at RAF Atcham on 10 April 1942 as a Supermarine Spitfire unit becoming operational in May.
 In August it moved to RAF Debden, from where it flew offensive sweeps over France including operations supporting the Dieppe Raid, but in September it moved to RAF Turnhouse and began preparing for overseas deployment once again.
 Leaving the UK in November, the ground echelon arrived in Gibraltar, being joined by the aircrew and aircraft in December.
 It moved to North Africa in early December under the command of Archibald Winskill and immediately began undertaking ground attack and fighter operations in support of 1st Army, continuing this task until the end of the North African campaign.

 In June 1943 the squadron moved to Malta to support the Allied invasion of Sicily before moving onto that island from where it supported the Allied landings on mainland Italy.
 In September it moved to airfields in Italy, but in December was re-allocated to the Lebanon for defensive duties.
 Re-equipped with Spitfire IXs, it moved to Corsica in April 1944 and took part in the Allied landing on the South Coast of France, remaining in France to support the Allied advance north until October 1944, when it returned to Naples and disbanded on 31 October.

 As Transport squadron

-The squadron reformed on 15 November 1944 at RAF Stoney Cross as a transport unit equipped with Wellington Mk.XVIs until 6 January 1945 when the aircraft were transferred to No 242 Squadron and the ground crews were used to form two other units, No. 243 Squadron RAF rear echelon and No. 1315 Flight RAF.
-However, the squadron was not disbanded and it immediately received new aircraft, in the form of Liberators, and crews.
+The squadron reformed on 15 November 1944 at RAF Stoney Cross as a transport unit equipped with Vickers Wellington XVIs until 6 January 1945 when the aircraft were transferred to No 242 Squadron and the ground crews were used to form two other units, No. 243 Squadron RAF rear echelon and No. 1315 Flight RAF.
+However, the squadron was not disbanded and it immediately received new aircraft, in the form of Consolidated Liberators, and crews.
 These were taken to India in February where it immediately began carrying out transport flights throughout South-East Asia.
-In July some Douglas Skymaster Mk.Is were received and these were used to fly a Ceylon-Australia service until February 1946, when the Skymasters were returned to the UK, but the service was then resumed in March, the Skymasters having been replaced by Lancastrians.
+In July some Douglas Skymaster Is were received and these were used to fly a Ceylon-Australia service until February 1946, when the Skymasters were returned to the UK, but the service was then resumed in March, the Skymasters having been replaced by Avro Lancastrians.
 The squadron finally disbanded on 15 August 1946 at Poona, its routes being taken over by civilian airlines in the meantime.